 Shed is believed to have been named for a well-known and respected local clergyman of the era, Rev. Dr. William Shadrach (1804-1890), for 60 years "a household word among the Baptists" of Pennsylvania, who preached in Somerset County and was an admirer of the Disciples of Christ congregation of Shed's maternal grandparents.

 As a young man of 22, Shed boarded on the farm of Joseph and Catharine Bittner in Milford Township, as shown in the 1860 federal census enumeration.
 His post office was located in Benford's Store.

-In 1870, census records show them residing in Upper Turkeyfoot Township, with Somerfield named as their post office.
+In 1870, census records show the Younkins residing in Upper Turkeyfoot Township, with Somerfield named as their post office.
 That year, Shed earned a living as a laborer, and their children Missouri (age 8) and Levi Grant (1) were in the household.

 Caroline grew up on a 122-acre farm in Milford Township, high above the Casselman River and located south of Mineral Point, Somerset County.
 Milford's name later was changed to "Black" Township, and Mineral Point to "Rockwood."
 The 1876 Atlas of Somerset County shows that Caroline's father still owned the farm that year, and that the tract contained deposits of valuable coal.
 Eventually, Caroline and Shed purchased the farm and moved their family there.

 Their seven children were Missouri Wingerd, Levi "Grant" Younkin, Ella Hauger, Thomas Wilbert Younkin, Susan Edith Miller, Elizabeth "Lizzie" Wable and an unnamed son.
 Sadly, they lost son Thomas at age three in July 1873 and the infant son at some point in time.